 Another element of sewerage that has been exposed in the recent wet winters is water ingress leading to excessively high sewer flows, surcharging and flooding.
-Although there is currently no regulatory requirement to prepare 'infiltration reduction plans' or 'drainage strategies' to manage such a risk, the EA has historically published regulatory position statements setting out their view that wastewater companies should submit such plans in catchment areas where, due to an area's geography, there is a risk of overflow following persistent rains.
-The introduction of a requirement to produce and follow 'infiltration reduction plans' or 'drainage strategies' may lead to considerable investment.
+The EA has historically published regulatory position statements setting out their view that wastewater companies should submit Infiltration Reduction Plans in catchment areas where, due to an area's geography, there is a risk of overflow following persistent rains.
+Where such a plan exists the EA would take a position of 'no enforcement' on resulting pollution.
+These plans should set out the company's proposals for managing infiltration to avoid pollution and could lead to considerable investment.